maxlath/wikibase-edit/docs/how_to.md

 ### Custom Wikibase instance

-If you use a custom Wikibase instance, additionally to passing the `wikibaseInstance` option (see above), make sure to re-fetch properties from the associated SPARQL endpoint.
+If you use a custom Wikibase instance, additionally to passing the `wikibaseInstance` option (see above), make sure that the library has access to the respective properties.
+There are two ways to change the used set of properties:
+1. at runtime via config.customProperties
+2. or re-fetch the properties from the associated SPARQL endpoint.

 Otherwise, you will be stuck with [wikidata.org hard coded properties](https://github.com/maxlath/wikidata-edit/blob/ae13c6d5923edd3c092f25ee76fa141e7777aad0/lib/properties/properties.js).

 ```sh
 cd project_folder/node_modules/wikidata-edit
 # Make sure wikidata-cli is installed (especially if you installed wikidata-edit in production mode)